Provisional Revolutionary Government of the Republic of South Vietnam

-The PRG was recognized as the government of South Vietnam by most socialist states and Malta.
+The PRG was recognized as the government of South Vietnam by most communist states and Malta.
 It signed the 1973 Paris Peace Treaty as an independent entity, separate from both South Vietnam and North Vietnam.
-After the Fall of Saigon on 30 April 1975, the PRG formally replaced the Republic of Vietnam to become the nominal and representative government of South Vietnam under the official name Republic of South Vietnam (Cộng hòa miền Nam Việt Nam), inheriting all properties, rights, obligations and sovereignty representation of the Republic of Vietnam.
+After the Fall of Saigon on 30 April 1975, the PRG formally replaced the Republic of Vietnam to become the nominal and representative government of South Vietnam under the official name Republic of South Vietnam (Cộng hòa miền Nam Việt Nam), assuming the properties, rights, and obligations of the former Republic of Vietnam.
 On 2 July 1976, the Republic of South Vietnam and the Democratic Republic of Vietnam constitutionally merged to form the current Socialist Republic of Vietnam.

 History

 The Provisional Revolutionary Government was preceded by the Vietnam Alliance of National, Democratic, and Peaceful Forces (VANDPF) made up of anti-government forces and headed by Trinh Dinh Thao.
 The Alliance was a collection of individuals who wanted a new South Vietnamese government but disagreed with the ever-present Northern Communist presence.

 Discussions about forming an alliance had begun as early as 1966, but plans were disrupted when South Vietnamese intelligence agents apprehended a prominent anti-government figure, Ba Tra.
 Ba Tra gave the South Vietnamese government extensive information on anti-government forces working in the city.
 This setback was compounded by his identification of one of the key cadre in the financial division.

 Under torture, Ba Tra identified more figures in the underground, who were then arrested.
 By 1967, the entire Saigon organization had been sent further underground.

-In early 1969, the then-new American president, Richard Nixon, started a process of Vietnamization to allow the American Armed Forces to withdraw from South Vietnam.
+In early 1969, the then-new American president, Richard Nixon, started a process of Vietnamization to allow the United States Armed Forces to withdraw from South Vietnam.